 - The removal of vegetation on the beaches, (such as sea oats), is not allowed

-- Fireworks of any kind are highly discouraged on the beaches
+- Fireworks of any kind are not allowed on the beaches

 - Vehicles are not allowed on the beaches, (although there are some areas open to 4WD vehicles with advanced permits in neighboring Carolina Beach.)

-- It is against the law to leave beach equipment, which includes tents, umbrellas, and canopies, on the beach overnight.
+- It is against the law to leave beach equipment on the beach overnight.
+This includes canopies and chairs.

 - Local noise rules are strictly enforced, and it is against the law to create unreasonably loud noises while visiting the beaches, for the comfort of everyone on the sand.